Deanskond/walltaker_automate/README.md

 # walltaker_automate

-Now all flows in one file,
+Now all flows in one file, if you have free version of the Automate app.

-Nevermind, I miss remembered how free version is limited, now it requires premium, sorry, will split it again asap.
+If you are free user you need to download both files of the free version.

 Walltaker client for LlamaLab's Automate